rwb/ccjs710-fall2024/README.md

 d <- data.frame(x,y)
 ```

-* Estimate a regression where *x* is the independent variable and *y* is the dependent variable.
+* Estimate a regression where *x* is the independent variable and *y* is the dependent variable (10pts).
-* Use the variance-covariance matrix of the parameter estimates to calculate the standard error of the intercept and the slope coefficient.
+* Use the variance-covariance matrix of the parameter estimates to calculate the standard error of the intercept and the slope coefficient (10pts).
-* Estimate a 80% confidence interval for the slope coefficient.
+* Estimate a 80% confidence interval for the slope coefficient (15pts).
-* Use the arithmetic formula to estimate a 90% confidence interval for the expected value of *y* when x is equal to 10; confirm your answer with the predict() function.
+* Use the arithmetic formula to estimate a 90% confidence interval for the expected value of *y* when x is equal to 10; confirm your answer with the predict() function (15pts).

 3. Suppose we have a state population of 7822 people released on bail.
 The population failure to appear (FTA) rate is 27% (which would ordinarily not be known to us).
 Suppose we are able to draw a single random sample of size N = 87 from this population and that 33 of the 87 people in our sample failed to appear.
-Estimate a 90% confidence interval for the FTA rate in the single sample.
-Comment on whether the 90% confidence interval in your sample includes the true population parameter value.
+Estimate a 90% confidence interval for the FTA rate in the single sample (20pts).
+Comment on whether the 90% confidence interval in your sample includes the true population parameter value (10pts).